Bayonne High School: Athletics

 The boys' cross country team won the Group IV state title in 1946 and 1952.

 The boys indoor track team won the public state championship in 1947.

 The boys tennis team was the overall state champion in 1951, defeating runner-up East Orange High School 3-0 in the tournament final to bring their season record to 11-0 and extend the program's winning streak to 60 matches.
 The team had been in the HCIAA championship for 19 consecutive years, from 1993 to 2011.
 The team had won four consecutive titles from 1996 to 1999, and again from 2001 to 2004, and won their fifth consecutive county championship in 2011 with a 3-2 win over Secaucus High School in the tournament finals.

 The boys' basketball team won the Group IV state championship in 1951, against runner-up Thomas Jefferson High School in the finals of the playoffs.

 The baseball team won the Group IV state championship in 1973, defeating North Hunterdon High School in the tournament final.

 In 1990, the girls soccer team was Group IV co-champion with East Brunswick High School.

-The boys track and field team won the 2002-03 HCIAA and HCTCA Indoor championships.
-Later that year the team went on to win the HCTCA outdoor championships.

 The school's football team won the 2002 North I Group IV state championship, defeating Hackensack High School 25-23 in the championship game, for the school's first and only state championship to date in football.

 The ice hockey team won the 1999-2000 public school state championship, with a 6-3 win over Summit High School at Continental Airlines Arena in East Rutherford, before falling by a score of 4-2 to Hudson Catholic Regional High School for the overall championship.
 The team won the McMullen Cup and The Monsignor Kelly Cup in 2017.

-The boys volleyball team has been ranked in the top 10 in the state and won four straight HCIAA championships from 2006 to 2009 over their county rival St. Peter's Preparatory School, a streak broken by St. Peter's in 2010's final.
+The boys volleyball team has been ranked in the top 10 in the state and won four straight HCIAA championships from 2006 to 2009 over their county rival St. Peter's Preparatory School, a streak broken by St. Peter's in 2010 final.
 In 2007 they reached the state final four before losing in the North Sectional to St. Peter's Prep.
 In 2008 they lost in the elite eight of the state tournament to Vernon Township High School in three games, despite being ranked #1 in the North.
 In 2009 they reached the state final four once again, only to be defeated by St. Peter's Prep again in the North final, 25-15, 25-23.

-In 2011, the girls' basketball team won their third consecutive Hudson County title with a 48-32 win over North Bergen High School.
+The 2023 girls' basketball team won the Group IV state championship with a 40–39 win in the tournament finals against Cherokee High School.
+In 2011, the team won their third consecutive Hudson County title with a 48-32 win over North Bergen High School.